 Unlike a cadaver, they can also see simulations of how an organ such as the heart actually functions and pumps blood, and view it from all different angles.
 Not only does this provide students with a whole new experience, but it also allows them to take their learning outside of the lab (and without taking a cadaver home!).

-It doesn’t have to be complicated to be effective
+AR learning doesn’t need to be complicated to be effective

-While creating something like virtual anatomical models would be complicated and require significant time, money and resources to develop, an authoring tool like ZapWorks allows L&D professionals to quickly and easily create AR-based learning projects that are both effective for learners and cost-efficient.
+While creating something like virtual anatomical models would be complicated and require significant time, money and resources to develop, an authoring tool like Zapworks allows L&D professionals to quickly and easily create AR learning projects that are both effective for learners and cost-efficient.

 "When learning is engaging and experiential like this, the knowledge retention of learners increases tremendously."